Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 **Figure 2:** Comparison between the fragmented current approach (using multiple platforms like Discord, Reddit, and in-game chat) versus the unified Nexus solution with all features in one platform.

+**Explanation:**

+This diagram illustrates the core problem Nexus solves.
+Currently, gamers must navigate a fragmented ecosystem:

+- **Discord Server #1:** Post "Anyone for Valorant?" and wait for responses
+- **Discord Server #2:** Cross-post to multiple servers for better visibility
+- **Reddit r/Valorant:** Create a text post that gets buried in minutes
+- **In-Game Chat:** Limited to players currently online in the same game

+Each platform requires separate logins, has no player verification, and offers no integrated voice communication.
+The result: **30-60 minutes wasted** just to find one match, and often players discover skill mismatches only after the team is formed.

+**With Nexus**, all these fragmented steps collapse into a single workflow:
+- Post once → Visible to all regional players instantly
+- View applicants' complete portfolios before accepting
+- Join integrated voice channel immediately
+- Total time: **~5 minutes** from posting to playing

+The visual shows how five separate apps/platforms on the left are replaced by one unified interface on the right.
+The efficiency gain is not just time savings—it's the elimination of friction that causes players to give up on team-building entirely.

 ---

 ### FIGURE 3: NEXUS MATCH FEED